20 May The Bluff’s Drug Problem

 “The Bluff” in Atlanta Signifies Adversity, Slowly Adapts to Change

-An infamous neighborhood in the inner city of Atlanta, Georgia, The Bluff, is most recognized for its crime rate and high drug traffic, most notably, heroin.
+An infamous neighborhood in the inner city of Atlanta, just minutes from downtown, the Bluff, is most recognized for its crime rate and high drug traffic, most notably, heroin.
 This community, located in the English Avenue and Vine City neighborhoods, is listed as the most dangerous area in Atlanta and the fifth most dangerous neighborhood in the U.S.

 It’s not a neighborhood people have been known to dwell or become involved in with any sense of community or camaraderie.
 Long-time residents know about roach-infested housing, high traffic areas for drugs and violence, and the tense reality of crime that envelops the neighborhood.

-Boarded-up, abandoned houses characterize the Bluff.
+Boarded-up, abandoned homes and public housing characterize the Bluff.
 In a Creative Loafing interview, one man talks about how The Bluff has been known to “suck people in.”
 The drug trade in the neighborhood makes for easy access for illegal drug activity, not only for its residents, but people driving through.
-It’s why people come to the area; there’s no other reason.
+Drug dealers and prostitution occurring on every street corner, it’s why people come to the area; there’s no other reason.

 From the mid-90s through to 2010 and beyond, the L-shaped area that makes up the space between Vine City and English Avenue have been hit hard with crisis after crisis affecting the people and their community.
 A brief timeline of events includes: